rancher/rancher.github.io/rancher/rancher-services/dns-service/index.md

 ### Best Practices

-* There should be one `route53` service of scale 1 for every environment in your Rancher setup.
+* For every environment in your Rancher setup, there should be a `route53` service of scale 1.
 * Multiple Rancher instances should not share the same `hosted zone`.

 ### Launching Route53 Service